 What kind of trees will be available?

 The kind of trees we have available to give away depend upon availability at the nursery and will vary by season.
-We provide mostly native species, and hope to offer cultivated fruit trees in the future.
+We provide mostly native species and cultivated fruit trees.
 CLICK HERE to read more information on each of the tree species we have available this season.
-Experts will be at the giveaway event to help you choose what tree makes the most sense for your yard; feel free to bring photos and dimensions of your space to help them assist you in your choice.
-Trees will be available on a first-come, first-served basis at each event, you will not be able to choose your trees ahead of time.

 Why don’t you give away evergreen trees, or shrubs and flowers?